thedvo/capstone-project01/proposal.md

 The main source of data will be the [Pokemon TCG API](https://docs.pokemontcg.io/).

-> This API provides access to a well-documented database of Pokemon cards which includes high resolution images, statistics, and market price.
+> This API provides access to a well-documented database of Pokemon cards which includes high resolution images, statistics, and current market price.
 >
 > Users can search cards without entering complete names of the card making it more accessible to anyone interested in using the app. _(ex.
 User can enter any single letter in the search and it will show all cards that start with that letter)_